mtakeshi1/power-usage-comparisons/python/jude/v1/README.md

 Python implementation, using raw materials.

-My will behind this stack, is tocompare raw WSGI application that are essentially single-threaded.
+My will behind this stack, is to compare raw WSGI application that are essentially single-threaded.
-The WSGI protocol is the de facto standard protocol for Python web applications, and compared to Java equivalent standard API.
-It is an extension of the well-known and older CGI protocol.

-Having process/worker based archictecture is common in the Pyton ecosystem, and delivers different advantages like simplicity (you don't have to wonder about thread-safety, especially when using connection pools; you don't have to wonder about context-switch and cache flush, ...) but also comes with a bunch of limitations (for IO operations, it might not be the most efficient).

 The stack uses GUnicorn directly, as a translator between HTTP and WSGI.
 It uses Psycopg as connector to the database.